FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/TEMPLATE.md

 advancing to the "Iterate" stage of the RFC process.
 For example: "This RFC went through a design review with the Component Framework team."

+## Requirements

+For the problem(s) solved by this RFC, what constrains the possible solutions?

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
+[IETF RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Design

 This is the technically detailed version of your proposal.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
-[IETF RFC 2119](https://tools.ietf.org/html/rfc2119).

 _Prompt for Area: FIDL, replace with the relevant area(s)_